knowledge-computing/mapkurator-doc/docs/introduction.md

 - **PatchtoMapMerging** merges the patch-level spotting results into map-level.
 The output polygons can be loaded in QGIS for visualization, and they should be aligned with the *ungeoreferenced* map image. **Note:** JP2 files should be converted to JPEG before loading in QGIS.

-- **GeocoordinateConverter**  converts the bounding polygons of text labels from the image coordinate system to the geocoordinate system. **Note**: The polygons in both coordinate systems are saved in the output.

-- **PostOCR & EntityLinker**
 - **PostOCR** aims to verify the output and correct misspelled words from **PatchTextSpotter** using a dictionary created from OpenStreetMap. **PostOCR** identifies a word's candidates using the [fuzzy query function](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-fuzzy-query.html) from an elasticsearch index of the OpenStreetMap dictionary, which contains the place name attribute from OpenStreetMap.
 Then **PostOCR** picks one candidate based on the word's popularity in the OpenStreetMap dictionary.

+- **GeocoordinateConverter**  converts the bounding polygons of text labels from the image coordinate system to the geocoordinate system. **Note**: The polygons in both coordinate systems are saved in the output.

 - **EntityLinker** links each map text to all the candidate geo-entities in OpenStreetMap.
 The entity linking retrieves candidates that satisfy both criteria: 1) the suggested word (i.e. output from PostOCR) is a substring of the candidate geo-entity's name 2) the geocoordinates of a geo-entity is within the map boundary.
 (Geo-coordinates are obtained from GeocoordConverter)